simeononsecurity/simeononsecurity.ch/content/articles/mastering-penetration-testing-advanced-techniques/index.en.md

 **Open-source penetration testing tools** provide penetration testers with a great deal of flexibility and freedom.
 They can be modified and customized to suit specific testing requirements.
 These tools are also cost-effective and have a large community of developers who contribute to their development and maintenance.

 **Metasploit** is one of the most popular open-source penetration testing tools.
-It is a framework that provides a range of tools and exploits for testing various systems and applications. **Nmap** is another tool that is widely used for network mapping and port scanning. **Wireshark** is a network protocol analyzer that can be used to capture and analyze network traffic.
+It's a framework that provides a range of tools and exploits for testing various systems and applications. **Nmap** is another tool that is widely used for network mapping and port scanning. **Wireshark** is a network protocol analyzer that can be used to capture and analyze network traffic.

 #### Commercial Penetration Testing Tools